michael-collins/DART204/unit4/color-grading.md

 ![](/assets/cc_lumetri.png)

-Here is a video about the color grading workflow in After Effects:
+Here is an example of color grading workflow in After Effects:
 >video

 The main thing to keep in mind when color grading is the **mood** of a scene, and how that mood transitions from one scene to the next.
 For example, high contrast and green/purple tones can lend a sense of mystery and tension.
 Desaturated and blue tones can have a sad or serious connotation.
 If it is a happy scene, maybe it needs more color.